What is diabetic neuropathy?

 For some diseases, doctors can use screening tests to look for problems before you have any symptoms.
 But doctors can't test for all types of autonomic or focal neuropathy.
 So it is important to report to your doctor any pain, weakness, or motor problems you have.
 Also mention any changes in digestion, urination, sexual function, sweating, or dizziness.
 Your doctor will also look for signs of autonomic neuropathy during your physical examinations.

-The Canadian Diabetes Association recommends that people who have diabetes see a doctor to examine their feet at least once a year and more often for those at high risk.footnote 1 Your doctor will look your feet for cracked or peeling skin, excessive or reduced sweating, blisters, calluses, ulcers, signs of infection, bone and joint abnormalities, and walking and balance.
+Diabetes Canada (formerly the Canadian Diabetes Association) recommends that people who have diabetes see a doctor to examine their feet at least once a year and more often for those at high risk.footnote 1 Your doctor will look your feet for cracked or peeling skin, excessive or reduced sweating, blisters, calluses, ulcers, signs of infection, bone and joint abnormalities, and walking and balance.
 This examination can detect a loss of sensation in your feet, which can lead to more serious foot problems.

 Good control of diabetes over time is the key to treating diabetic neuropathy.
 There is no cure for neuropathy, but keeping your blood sugar within a target range can reduce symptoms and prevent them from getting worse.